Orelia Key Bell: At Mount Enota's Laurel'd Base

 On October 12, 1895, at the closing session of the Professional Work of Women National Council's Work, a selection of poems by Bell were recited by Ash and by her pupils, Lucille Atkinson and Mamie Tolbert.
 A newspaper noted that Bell's "popularity in the literary world was evident from the representative number of literary people present who heard with deep appreciation the delicate expressions of her poetic mind".

 Personal life

 Orelia Key Bell never married and but lived with Ida Jane Ash.
 Newspapers tagged Ash as a lifelong friend and amanuensis.
 They moved to Pasadena prior to World War I and later lived at 2533 Greenbriar Lane, Costa Mesa, California.
-Bell died on June 2, 1959, and is buried at Oakland Cemetery (Atlanta) in the Bell family plot alongside Ash.
+Bell died on June 2, 1959, and is buried at Oakland Cemetery in the Bell family plot alongside Ash.